jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

     b.bar(1); // invokes bar(&b, 1)

 The first argument of an extension method is named `this`.
 When invoked with member function syntax, arguments to the member function become second and later arguments to the extension method.
 Extension methods do not need to be invoked as member functions but can be invoked as free functions.

-We can write generic extension methods and constrain them with concepts.
-Concept-constrained extension methods can be used to enable member-function-style invocation only when a given free function invocation is valid.

-    class C;

-    void foo(C& c, int x);

-    C c;
-    c.foo(0); // will not compile

-    template <typename T>
-    concept bool FreeFooable() {
-      return requires(T& t, int i) {
-        {foo(t, i)} -> void;
-      };
-    }

-    // Naming the first parameter 'this' makes 'foo' an extension method void foo(FreeFooable* this, int i) {
-      foo(*this, i);
-    }

-    c.foo(0); // calls foo(&c,0)

-The concept-constrained code above allows member function invocation to work for any type for which an equivalent free function can be found.

-The behaviour of extension methods below is designed to minimise the impact on existing well-formed code (Ignoring SFINAE tricks).
+The behaviour of extension methods is designed to minimise the impact on existing well-formed code (Ignoring SFINAE tricks).

 ##Overload resolution